 For the remaining series which were found not to have a seasonal component, trend was identified.
 Trend is a general direction in which the series is moving.
 It is characterized to be whether increasing or decreasing (Gurung & Perlman, 2018).
 In this project, items that were not seasonal and non-static were considered to be non-seasonal items with trend.
-It is believed that observations that are nearby in time are likely to be close in value, thus taking the moving average eliminates randomness in the data, leaving the trend component of the series.
-Initially, trend was identified using the ma() function in r which determines the trend of a series using moving average but after observing that this produces a flat line in the beginning and end part of the series, the splinef() function in R Software was explored. splinef() function fits a model using cubic spline smoothing which provides a smooth historical trend as well as linear forecast function (Hyndman et al., 2005).
+Trend was determine using cubic spline smoothing which provides a smooth historical trend as well as linear forecast function (Hyndman et al., 2005).